deadlysyn/terraform-keycloak-aws/docs/bootstrapping.md

 Aside from purchasing the domain, you need to have it delegated to Route53 (when you create a Route53 hosted zone, you will be assigned a set of name servers you can use to update the domain with your registrar).
-Once configured, Terraform will manage service-specific entires in the hosted zone specified in `terraform.tfvars`.
+Once configured, Terraform will manage service-specific entries in the hosted zone specified in `terraform.tfvars`.

 Once a domain is configured, jump to ACM and request a cert for the new environment.
 Be sure to make the request in the region where you